Roles and Aims

 · Board members undertook training in: Integrative Health Research, Current Trends in Chiropractic Research, Fundraising and Marketing via social media.
 Legacy fundraising.

 On a less positive note, MCC student numbers remain lower than anticipated on all McTimoney Chiropractic and Animal manipulation courses at Abingdon and Manchester.
-After five years under the management of BPP University, it had been hoped that the modest target growth for each course would have been achieved, whilst the Trust is understanding of the changes within BPPU, it is very disappointing.

 In April 2016 the Trust welcomed two new member Board members, Kevin Grant and Madeleine Brzeski.
 September through to November 2016 was a busy time for the Trust dealing with the Student Awards.
 Another successful year with thanks and appreciation to Della Gorham for her excellent administration of the scheme.
 In October a successful McTimoney Connect event was held for the graduates and students of the college.
 March brought the resignation of Madeleine Brzeski preceded by Adrian Willards completion of his term as a Trustee.
 In March the Trust was pleased to confirm Kay Carroll’s continuance as the Trust’s Honorary President and appoint Duncan Edwards to the Board.